We4not/We4not/README.md

 - 👋 Hi, I’m @We4not
-- 👀 I’m interested in programming games and game engine
+- 👀 I’m interested in programming games, game engine and programs
 - 🌱 I’m currently learning C++, C# and Python
 - 👨‍🎓 I'm student